tejuscs/ADBD-Labs/adb-in-memory/adb-inmemory.md

-# Database In-Memory on Autonomous Database Dedicated
+# Database In-Memory on Autonomous AI Database Dedicated

 ## Introduction

-This lab walks you through enabling the In-Memory feature and configuring objects to use the In-Memory column store on an Autonomous Database on Exadata Cloud@Customer and Dedicated Infrastructure (ADB-D).
+This lab walks you through enabling the In-Memory feature and configuring objects to use the In-Memory column store on an Autonomous AI Database on Exadata Cloud@Customer and Dedicated Infrastructure (ADB-D).

 Oracle Database In-Memory adds columnar functionality to Oracle Databases for transparently accelerating analytic queries by orders of magnitude.
 Oracle Database In-Memory enables decision-making based on real-time data to lower costs, improve productivity, and increase competitiveness.